Sterling slips against charging dollar

 Register now for FREE unlimited access to Reuters.com

-LONDON, Sept 7 (Reuters) - Sterling slipped against a rampaging dollar on Wednesday, lingering near 2-1/2 year lows.
+LONDON, Sept 7 (Reuters) - Sterling slipped against a rampaging dollar on Wednesday, lingering near 2-1/2 year lows as its brief resurgence a day earlier petered out.

-Sterling had reached as high as $1.1609 a day earlier as media reports offered new details about how incoming Prime Minister Liz Truss is planning to tackle Britain's growing energy crisis, before losing steam.
+Sterling had reached as high as $1.1609 a day earlier, as media reports offered new details about how incoming Prime Minister Liz Truss is planning to tackle Britain's growing energy crisis before losing steam amid doubts about what effect the plans would actually have.

 Register now for FREE unlimited access to Reuters.com

-The dollar hit a 24-year high versus the Japanese yen, and tested a two-decade high against the euro, after U.S. economic data reinforced the view that the Federal Reserve will continue to tighten aggressively.
+The fall in the pound against the dollar was also a result of the stronger greenback which hit a 24-year high versus the Japanese yen on Wednesday and was testing a two-decade high against the euro.

+U.S. economic data reinforced the view that the Federal Reserve will continue to tighten aggressively, and the dollar index , which measures the greenback against six major peers, hit a fresh 20-year high of 110.69.

 The pound has slid 15% against the dollar this year as British inflation surges to double digits and growth grinds to a halt, with consumers and businesses hit by soaring energy prices.